-Expanding into Renewable Biofuels(1)
+Growing Focus on Renewable Biofuels(1)

-Over the next year, we plan to restructure our business to segregate our renewable operations.
+On February 1, 2023, we completed the transformation and restructuring of our business to segregate our renewable operations.

+Renewable Diesel

-Renewable Diesel Phase 1: Wynnewood
+Phase 1:

+Wynnewood

-- Conversion of the existing hydrocracker at Wynnewood to renewable diesel service and retooling the refinery for maximum condensate processing. - Expected capacity of 100 million gallons per year of washed and refined soybean oil or pre-treated corn oil to produce renewable diesel and naphtha. - Conversion was completed April of 2022 and the unit is ramping toward full capacity.
+- Conversion of the existing hydrocracker at the Wynnewood Refinery to renewable diesel service and retooling the refinery for maximum condensate processing. - Capacity of 100 million gallons per year of washed and refined soybean oil or pretreated corn oil to produce renewable diesel and naphtha. - Conversion was completed April of 2022.